 Luckily, a penis is pretty easy to care for.
 Just wash it with warm water.
 No need to pull back the foreskin if it’s there.
 The water will get up in there and do what’s it’s supposed to during a standard bath.
 Also, be careful around any healing related to circumcision.

 The New Vulva

-Again, your kid’s vulva may look strangely swollen out of the womb thanks to your baby mamas hormones.
+Again, your kid’s vulva may look strangely swollen out of the womb thanks to your partner’s hormones.
 This is normal and will subside.

 Those hormones are also the reason for another startling normalcy: discharge and blood.
-As your kid’s body basically come down from the flood of maternal hormones, her uterus may expel a little blood and clear sticky mucus.
+As your kid’s body comes down from the flood of maternal hormones, her uterus may expel a little blood and clear, sticky mucus.
 Don’t freak out.

 It’s also likely that you may see a white waxy substance in and around the labia.
 This substance is called vernix and once protected her skin from the environment of the womb.
 Resist the urge to clear it away.
-Look for the body to eventually absorb this stuff.
-Much like your terror as all of this becomes exceedingly normal.
+The body will eventually absorb this stuff.

 Wash gently with water from front to back.
 You can very slightly and gently open the labia but no need to really get in there.
 It’s built to be pretty protected and clean as long as you know which way to wipe.
 No need to spend a ton of time in the area.

 Penis and Vulva Problems